Nickchapman3773/Uranium-Fever/README.md

 - SSD required.
 NVMe SSD recommended.
 At least 165gb of free space is required.

 > [!note]
-> - An Optional Clean Up step is discussed below for those concerned about the large installation size.
+> - A Storage Space Clean Up section is included below for those concerned about the large installation size.
 > - An Optional Performance Profile is discussed below for those with weaker computers.

 # <p align=center>Setup Instructions</p>